Skip to main content

 Sandrene Zhang / Unsplash

-Many families have a backup garage refrigerator.
-Most every day of the year, this garage refrigerator contains bulky boxes of soda purchased from Costco, a bottle of wine that’s been in there for months, maybe an extra pickle jar or two, and a box of baking soda that’s seen better days.
-But on Thanksgiving, this backup refrigerator becomes hot real estate, puffing its chest at the important tasks of keeping everything cool before it comes time to heat or to serve.
+But on Thanksgiving, this backup refrigerator becomes hot real estate, puffing its chest at the important tasks of keeping everything cool before it is time to heat or serve.
 And as much as we love this backup garage refrigerator, on a day like Thanksgiving, try as it might, it just can’t do the job without a little help.

 Enter the big coolers you haven’t used since the 4th of July.
 Fill as many as you have with a few bags of ice, and they’re perfect for storing any extra Thanksgiving dinner necessities like whipped cream, white wine, and Grandma’s ambrosia salad.

-Chicken and vegetables in roasting pan
+Chicken and vegetables in a roasting pan

 Tim Douglas / Pexels

 The roasting rack is a fancy little kitchen gadget that serves its purpose, certainly.
-It can make roasting something like a 19-pound turkey a simpler task, for sure.
+It can make roasting something like a 19-pound turkey a simpler task.
 But I’ll let you in on a little secret — in all the Thanksgiving turkeys (and regular-day chickens and roasts) I’ve made, I’ve never once used a roasting rack.
 It just isn’t necessary when you’re roasting your main course with all sorts of other ingredients that will flavor both your bird and your gravy.

 Use your slow cooker for hot food storage

 Most homes serve somewhere between three and seven Thanksgiving dishes.
 Of those three to seven, many require multiple burners for cooking, warming, melting, or simmering.
 Depending on the luxuriousness of one’s stovetop, most people have somewhere between four and six burners.
 On Thanksgiving, this is obviously not enough.
-Just like the oven (we’ll address this in a moment), the stove is a popular place on Thanksgiving, and sadly, there isn’t always room for everyone.
+Like the oven (we’ll address this in a moment), the stove is a popular place on Thanksgiving, and sadly, there isn’t always room for everyone.

 That’s why we love to use a slow cooker as an added place to hold warm foods like stuffing or mashed potatoes.
 Pro tip: Ask your relatives to bring their slow cookers, too.
 The more stovetop space, the better.
 And when it comes to hot-holding gravy, a coffee thermos works like a charm.
 Just be sure to put it in something a bit prettier when it comes time to serve.